pc0179/RomeTaxiData/README.md

 To evalute the feasibility of an autonomous vehicular mesh network as a potential means of private, decentralised delay tolerant communication system for a city.

 1. Analyse real taxi datasets where possible (see list below)
-2. Evaluate effectiveness by investigating the following params.:
+2. Evaluate effectiveness by investigating along the lines of the following params.:
     - Line-of-Sight distance between communicating taxis, how often does this happen?
 How does the communication capability of the mesh network of taxis vary in comparison to a less stringent communication model, such as simple 'disc' radius range
     - using LoS model, can pedestrians 'talk' to AVs?
 If so to what extent
     - back-end? assume traffic lights and intersection have boxes wired to 'the internet' can AVs off load data/requests there?